ExploratoryEngineering/docs.nbiot.engineering/docs/features/navigation.md

 The navigation is powered by [metalsmith-navigation](https://github.com/unstoppablecarl/metalsmith-navigation).

 ## Adding pages to the navigation
-The `nav_groups` metadata of a file decides if/where it shoud appear in the navigation.
+The `nav_groups` metadata of a file decides if/where it should appear in the navigation.

 There are three available values: `primary`, `secondary`, `tertiary`.
 The primary nav appears at the top, the secondary in the middle, and the tertiary last.